IRS Approved QROPS

 Let’s be clear here, the old system of HMRC giving approval to UK pensions came to an end in 2006 as part of pension simplification….and IRS Approved QROPS?

 First we must explain that HMRC “register” UK pensions and “recognize” QROPS in regions, but they do not approve them, and that includes in the USA.
 The IRS does not recognize the term QROPS, preferring to liken them to Trusts in conversations.
 Therefore, the IRS does not respond to enquiries about IRS approved QROPS.

 What could be deemed to be an IRS Approved QROPS?

 A 401k and an IRA retirement plan, commonly used in the US, will not accept payments originating from a UK pension scheme.
 As HMRC wrote the QROPS legislation but do not approve providers, why on earth would the US approve providers in other countries for which there is no approval process in the UK?
 Where its the list of IRS approved QROPS?

-For clarity there are no US QROPS “approved for US citizens or residents”, and a transfer to places like Malta will result in a 25% tax charge on the fund.
+For clarity there are no US QROPS “approved for US citizens or residents”, and there are no US approved QROPS in places like Malta.

 What are the different arguments made?